 However, having condensed Version 1 (1.5 hours) and Version 2 (60 mins) , into this final Version 3 (43 mins), Susan formed an inner layer to this movie by ‘hiding’ a pyramid shape within its structure.

 Through dissecting the timeline itself into segments, whereby the timeframe of each location section pivots around central points that can ephemerally fold themselves in half at both the quarterly and midway marks, the strategically placed layout of short sections of each of the three movie locations, show them oscillating as if into and back out of a mirror again, so as to follow the shape of ‘The Circle of Immortality’ art piece, in its seemingly paradoxical ‘Stilled Motion’.

-Within this innermost structure of the pyramid shaped art piece embedded within the movie, each section of the film concentrates on one of the five elements of WIND, FIRE, WATER, EARTH and SPACE.
+Following the structure of this pyramid shaped art piece and subsequently embedding it within the movie, each section of the film concentrates on one of the five elements of WIND, FIRE, WATER, EARTH and SPACE.

 These are thus skilfully expounded through the timing (speed – WIND), narrative (perception – FIRE), music (sound – WATER), visuals (light – EARTH) as they mix together within the SPACE of the overall movie.

 The four elements make up the four corners of the base of the pyramid, whereas the fifth is the space within which they appear in an illusory way inside the mirror.
 A sixth aspect of CONSCIOUSNESS lies at the apex of the Circle of Immortality Art piece, demonstrating the underlying meaning of the movie, of one’s consciousness being mirrored into the space, arising as a corresponding appearance.

 The narration for this version was again entirely re-written and is fully based upon the description of ‘The Circle of Immortality’ art piece.

 Cross section view of The Circle of Immortality from below with its actual and mirrored reflection creating an imaginary octahedron